alpcgn/CourseSelectionBot/README.md

 2. Start the bot
 3. Enter your username & password
 4. Add your courses as shown in examples !!!
 ATTENTION Add them with the mandatory courses listed first, otherwise you won't able to select.
 6. Press "Start bot" & relax
+7. Do not close the bot tab while the bot is running.
+Click the “Stop Bot” button to stop it after you can close safely.

 ## 🔧 Troubleshooting
 Here are some common issues you might encounter when using this project with Selenium: